 Canvas is the University’s VLE (Virtual Learning Environment).
 You will have a Canvas site for each module which will work a little like a website where you can click on information to download or view it.
 For each module, the Canvas site will include resources such as: recorded audio/ visual lectures; readings (some of which are downloadable); video links; useful web links; discussion forums; activities.
 This is also where you will submit your coursework and receive feedback.

 Assessments associated with this course are outlined below:

-A variety of assessment methods will be used including written assignments, a reflective analysis on how the student applies relevant theory to their practice in two different cases and an assignment critically reflecting on how the student has enhanced the practice of colleagues drawing on the knowledge in this module.
+A variety of assessment methods will be used including written assignments, a reflective analysis on how the student applies relevant theory to their practice and an assignment critically reflecting on how the student has enhanced the practice of colleagues drawing on the knowledge in this module.